Engaging Artists

 More Art’s Engaging Artists Commission is an opportunity for early career artists focused on the incubation and commissioning of a public art project and carries an $8000 award to realize the project, plus curatorial, conceptual, budgetary, and logistical mentorship.
 The infrastructure and laboratory provided by More Art allow one selected early career and underrepresented artist (or collective) to gain a deeper understanding of the history and vitality of public and socially engaged art.

-The 2026/27 call for Commission applications will be available March 9th.
-The deadline to apply will be April 9th, 2026.
+The 2026/27 call for Commission applications is now open!
+The deadline to apply is April 9th, 2026.

 2025/26 Commission: Danielle Jagelski